dannyboy1024/FPGA-Memory-Mapper-CAD-Tool/README.md

 # FPGA-logical-to-physical-memory-mapper
 ECE1756 course assignment.
 A logical-to-physical memory mapper implemented with a Next-Fit bin-packing algorithm for a Stratix-IV-like architecture in Python.
-The mapping tool is written in a python script named mapper.py
 It outputs basic.txt, which is the RAM mapping file.
 The number of circuits is assumed to always be 69